Growth Mindset for Kids

 Now of course, we would never want to explain the intricacies of this to your children, but I’ve linked some videos here that do an excellent job of better helping children understand the basics, in child-appropriate terms.

-What Does Growth Mindset Look Like?
+What Does This Look Like Practically?

 The biggest part of a growth mindset is the concept of ‘yet.’